Reflecting Upon Irreducible Mind

 Evidence for this phenomenon might have prompted Darwin to propose

 an alternative mechanism to explain these sudden changes.
-But it is too
+But it is

-late.
+too late.
 The Paradigm is too well entrenched"

-If such considerations are truth, then the function of natural selection
+If such considerations are truth, then the function of natural

-of species)
+evolution of species)

 I read the link previously, and the quote

 above now too.
-What they talk about is the mechanisms for generating change.
+What they talk about is the mechanisms for generating

-and they are not talking about it above (change + natural selection
+selection, and they are not talking about it above (change + natural

-but rather about the resources available to the organism.
-As a matter of
+environment, but rather about the resources available to the organism.

-fact, that is what lamarckism (in its core) is all about.
+As a matter of fact, that is what lamarckism (in its core) is all about.

 But the so called global creative tendency is not necessarily